m0nac0/xaif/README.md

 1. **Run the source code directly:**
     1. Either clone this repository with git or download it as a zip-file from GitHub (green button titled "Code") and unzip it to any location.<br>
-    2. Then open a shell in the location where you cloned/unzipped the repository and run `flutter run -d windows` (if your computer is running Windows) or `flutter run -d linux` (if your computer is running Linux).<br>
+    2. Then open a shell in the location where you cloned/unzipped the repository and run <br>`flutter run -d windows` (if your computer is running Windows) <br>or `flutter run -d linux` (if your computer is running Linux)<br> or `flutter run -d macos` (if your computer is running macOS).<br>
        (This first approach will require you to have followed the *additional* setup steps for your computer's operating system in the Flutter installation guide.
-So if you want to run xaif on Windows with this approach, you need to *also* follow the ["Windows setup" step](https://docs.flutter.dev/get-started/install/windows#windows-setup) in the Flutter Windows installation guide, or
+So if you want to run xaif with this approach, you need to *also* follow the <br>["Windows setup" step](https://docs.flutter.dev/get-started/install/windows#windows-setup) in the Flutter Windows installation guide if your computer is running Windows,<br> or the ["Linux setup" step](https://docs.flutter.dev/get-started/install/linux#linux-setup) in the Flutter Linux installation guide if your computer is running Linux <br>
-       the ["Linux setup" step](https://docs.flutter.dev/get-started/install/linux#linux-setup) in the Flutter Linux installation guide if you want to run xaif on Linux with this approach.)
+       or the ["macOS setup" step](https://docs.flutter.dev/get-started/install/macos#macos-setup) in the Flutter Linux installation guide if your computer is running macOS.)
        <br><br>
 2. **Run prebuilt executables:** <br>
    Alternatively, you can download and run prebuilt binaries of xaif from the CI.
 They are available from the [releases page](https://github.com/m0nac0/xaif/releases) (as Assets) or from [any successful CI Workflow run](https://github.com/m0nac0/xaif/actions/workflows/main.yml?query=branch%3Amain) (as artifacts). <br>
-   You can use these prebuilt executables to run xaif without completing the "Windows setup" or "Linux setup" step in the Flutter setup, but you still have to complete the basic Flutter setup!
+   For this approach you only need to complete the basic Flutter installation!
     <br><br>
 3. **Very limited: run xaif as web app from source:** <br>
    *This approach has serious limitations, and it is recommended that you use one of first other two approaches, if